DoD-Platform-One/Twistlock/README.md

    *note: when SAML is added, the twistlock console will default to keycloak.
 If you need to bypass the saml auth process add "#!/login" the the end of the root url.*

-6. Create a twistlock user using the same name as in step
+6. Create a twistlock user using the same name as in step 8 of keycloak setup.

 7. There should be a "SAML box to select.
 If this selection is not visible, go to a different tab, then return to users.